Christian-Watts-2003/FPGA_Display_Animator/README.md

 # FPGA Display Animator

 A SystemVerilog design that drives the Basys3's four-digit seven-segment display through a set of selectable animations, controlled entirely via the onboard switches.
-Synthesized and deployed to hardware — a demo video is included in `docs/`.

 ## What It Does